 Injuries sustained by a person can have negative and permanent consequences for their relationship with their spouse.
 The non-injured spouse incurs damages even though the at-fault party did not physically injure them.

 For example, a person in a car accident sustains a spinal cord injury resulting in partial paralysis.
 Because of the injury, the person cannot bear children or engage in sexual relations.
+As a result, the spouse would have a claim for loss of consortium for the damages of not being able to have children or intercourse with their spouse.

 The loss of consortium is the damage to the relationship between the spouses.
 That could include: